stephenreid321/stephenreid/app/markdown/coaching.md

 ### Interested in working together?

 I offer an initial free half-hour exploratory call, so we can see if we are well-suited to one another.
-All being well, typically we'd then meet for an hour every other week via Zoom for an initial run of four sessions across two months.
+All being well, typically we'd then meet for an hour every other week, in person in Stockholm or via Zoom, for an initial run of four sessions across two months.

-I would expect you to attend sessions on time and from a quiet place, free from distractions.
-If you need to cancel or reschedule a session, I would not charge as long as you provide at least 24 hours notice.
+If joining via Zoom, I ask you to attend sessions on time and from a quiet place, free from distractions.
 Sessions are recorded (unless you request otherwise), with recordings shared with you confidentially shortly after each session for your reflection and review.
 I might occasionally ask your permission to share a recording with a supervisor.

+If you need to cancel or reschedule a session, I do not charge as long as you provide at least 24 hours notice.

 I sometimes am able to offer reduced rates for those on low incomes (make a note in the form linked below if this is of interest to you).